It can happen, you know.

 Well, you better back it up.
 Not just with a story and a few platitudes, but a real step-by-step guide to making it happen.

-During the early days of the Internet you might have gotten away with providing cotton candy content.
+During the early days of the Internet you might have gotten away with starting a blog that only provides cotton candy content.
 Now though, people expect real meat and potatoes.

 So, be careful of what you promise.
 If you make a big promise, back it up with advice people can take action on immediately.